SPAMLab/SPAMLab.github.io/publications.md

 &nbsp;&nbsp;

 ## in revision
-<a name="pellets_anderson"></a>
+<a name="landslides_helen_pca5017"></a>
-Ferreira, A.T.S., Ribeiro, M.C.H, Grohmann, C.H. - Plastic pellets in sandy beaches: mechanisms and deposition indicators.
+Dias, H.C., Sandre, L.H., Alarcón, D.A.S., Grohmann, C.H., Quintanilha, J.A. - Landslides recognition using SVM, Random Forest and Maximum Likelihood on high-resolution satellite images: case study in Itaóca, southeastern Brazil.
 _Submitted for revision_

 <a name="landslides_helen_msc"></a>